Written by Dawn Handschuh

 Reviewed by Chris Conway, Director of Financial Education Initiatives and Repayment Management

-Christmas shopping has rebounded in a big way after the pandemic.
+Holiday shopping has rebounded in a big way after the pandemic.
 According to a 2023 Deloitte holiday survey, consumers plan to spend an average $1,652 making merry, and 75% of us plan to “self-gift” along the way.

 When you commit to limiting your gift-giving to your inner circle, you help yourself and others.
-How many times has a co-worker, fellow student or casual friend given you a Christmas present you don’t really need (a mug, a candle, a scarf) or want?
+How many times has a co-worker, fellow student or casual friend given you a holiday present you don’t really need (a mug, a candle, a scarf) or want?
 A gentle conversation about forgoing traditional gifts may come as a relief to the other party, who may be longing for the same thing.

-And do you really need to buy a Christmas gift for your kids’ teachers, your neighbor or delivery people?
+And do you really need to buy a holiday gift for your kids’ teachers, your neighbor or delivery people?
 If it feels more like an obligation than an opportunity, it may be a sign to cut them from your list.

 Alternatively, you may choose to downsize your gifts instead of the number of people you’re giving to.
 There are many individuals who make our lives easier in some way, but they will likely get just as much enjoyment from a small gift card for coffee or a plate of home-baked cookies than an expensive candle or throw.

 For busy students, you can’t beat online shopping when it comes to saving time and savoring a wide selection of options.
-Virtual shopping during Christmas can also help prevent impulse buys generated by attractive store displays.
+Virtual shopping during the holidays can also help prevent impulse buys generated by attractive store displays.
 You can always load up your online cart, after all, and then sleep on it before clicking “Buy” the next day.

 Price comparisons are also easier to make online, especially with certain browser extensions, like Honey or Rakuten, which check prices all over the internet.)
 Just remember to factor in shipping costs for online purchases, or bundle your buys to meet the retailer’s threshold for free shipping.